PrisonTeam/Prison/docs/prison_changelog_v3.2.11.md

 * Prison can now be disabled completely on a per world basis.
 See setting in config.yml.

-* If the server is missing an economy plugin, prison now does a better job at communicting what the problem is so it can be fixed quickly.
+* If the server is missing an economy plugin, prison now does a better job at communicating what the problem is so it can be fixed quickly.
 An economy plugin is required for the ranks module to function.

 * Added a debug mode for inspecting a block.
-To enable, enabl prison debug with `/prison debug` then while holding a prison wand `/mines wand` click a block and it will show a couple of lines tied to the information that prison has recorded for that block.
+To enable, enable prison debug with `/prison debug` then while holding a prison wand `/mines wand` click a block and it will show a couple of lines tied to the information that prison has recorded for that block.
 If you shift-right click a block, then prison will check each event listener to see what it does with the block.
 It will report when a block event is canceled and other details, on a per listener basis.

 * Start to add tokens to prison.
 Players can now earn tokens while mining.
 Its a work in progress, but they cannot spend them yet.

-* Updated block constraints so blocks can be spawned in spedific layers within a mine, and with a minimum or maximum amouts.
+* Updated block constraints so blocks can be spawned in specific layers within a mine, and with a minimum or maximum amounts.

 * Placeholders - Prison now has 258 placeholders, including aliases.
 Added many placeholders and improve a few that were having some issues.
 There are still more that are planned to be added.